 Frequency of vulnerability scanning

 In the past, even to date – some of the compliance requirements are considered a tick in the box approach.
-If done at ground level, compliance requirements are often a great business case to build a security-aware culture within the business.
+If done at ground level, compliance requirements (PCI DSS) are often a great business case to build a security-aware culture within the business.